acse-2020/acse2020-acse9-finalreport-acse-yl2020/README.md

 ## Project Description

-This project contains to apply AI model that is built on the results from CFD simulations to predict the CO2 distribution within a room based on CO2 sensor data that is limited and observations from field campaign based on different non-linear dimensionality reduction methods, and it is combined with data from sensors that are located in optimal spatial locations to improve accuracy of the models from AE-based ROMs to predict the risk of airborne COVID infection within a room.
-The project is built based on the work [DA-PredGAN](https://arxiv.org/abs/2105.07729), [SFC-CAE](https://arxiv.org/abs/2011.14820) and [SVD-AE](https://arxiv.org/abs/2008.10532).
+This project is to construct a reduced order  model  of  the  flow  inside  a  room  using  various  compression  methods  for  the  dimensionality reduction  and  a  GAN  for  the  prediction.
+Then  assimilated  some  data  collected  at  sensors from experiment with the DA-PredGAN algorithm.

+To know what GAN is, here is the paper of [GAN](https://arxiv.org/abs/1406.2661).
+Our project is built based on the work, [DC-GAN](https://arxiv.org/abs/1511.06434), [DA-PredGAN](https://arxiv.org/abs/2105.07729), [SFC-CAE](https://arxiv.org/abs/2011.14820) and [SVD-AE](https://arxiv.org/abs/2008.10532).

 ## Know about where our data has been collected